BjarneNiklas/project-jambam/README.md

 Project Jambam is built upon four core pillars:

 1.  **AI Innovation Assistant:** Generates complete "Jam Kits" (themes, quests, descriptions, asset suggestions) on demand, based on user input, scientific contexts, and market trends.
-2.  **Community & Gamification:** A vibrant ecosystem where users can propose, vote on, and collaboratively develop themes and ideas.
+2.  **The JamFam (Community & Gamification):** A vibrant ecosystem where users can propose, vote on, and collaboratively develop themes and ideas.
 Meaningful gamification will reward quality contributions.
 3.  **Open Architecture:** A cross-platform application (Mobile, Web, Desktop) with an API-first design, enabling future integration with any game engine (Unity, Godot, etc.) via plugins.
 4.  **Long-term Roadmap:** Evolution from an ideation tool to an explorable 3D marketplace (based on OpenUSD) and a multi-engine development platform.